shivivats/SpellSlinger/README.md

 The player needs to have an ARCore compatible phone.
 The list of all compatible phones is given by Google [here](https://developers.google.com/ar/discover/supported-devices).
 Please check if your phone is in the list and meets the optional requirements (if any) before proceeding.

+The player also needs to download the Marker.pdf file and print it out to use the markers for spells in-game.

 ## About the Game:

 Spell Slinger is an Augmented Reality game played on one single plane.